research

 We use a combination of field, laboratory, and bioinformatic methods to better understand ecology and evolution.
 Most of our research is focused on Appalachian amphibians, especially the lungless salamanders of the family Plethodontidae.
-Check out the colorful and beautiful foreword to Dunn's 1926 text on the group to get a glimpse into why these salamanders have captivated so many of us!
-Below, you can read a bit more about some of the major themes of our work.

 variation in reproductive behavior & morphology